-Any work (book, address, essay, etc.) presented or published in 2010 or subsequently will be eligible for consideration for the 2017 Award.
+Any work (book, address, essay, etc.) presented or published in 2015 or subsequently will be eligible for consideration for the 2021 award.
 Nominations are invited from religious organizations, appropriate academic associations, religious leaders and scholars, presidents of universities or schools of religion, publishers and editors of scholarly journals.
 Self-nominations will not be accepted or considered.
 There will be no discrimination based on religious affiliation or belief or lack thereof.
 The Award Committee encourages submissions from a wide variety of intellectual and/or religious perspectives.
 Previous winners are not eligible for subsequent awards.

 Charles Grawemeyer was an active Presbyterian and a man who took the study of religious ideas seriously.
 In fact, he took university religion courses during his retirement, making his inclusion of an award for religion only natural.

 Dr. John Mulder, former president of the Louisville Presbyterian Theological Seminary, recounted the day in 1984 when Grawemeyer invited him to lunch, and simply said: “John, you know the music award won’t be the only one.
 I’d like to create a prize in education, world order and religion.
 I want the seminary to be part of the religion award.”